 No Spam.
 No Boring Stuff.

-A decade ago, Burn In Hades set the fantasy genre ablaze with its wild blend of mythologies and unforgettable journey through the Underworld.
+A decade ago, it set the fantasy genre ablaze with its wild blend of mythologies and unforgettable journey through the Underworld.

 Flames writhe in the sky, whispering riddles.
 A dead man’s memories blaze brighter than his soul.